Simon Benson

-Simon Benson (September 9, 1851 – August 5, 1942) was a noted Norwegian-born American businessman and philanthropist who made his mark in the city of Portland, Oregon.
+Simon Benson (born Simen Bergersen Klæve, September 9, 1851 – August 5, 1942) was a Norwegian-born American businessman and philanthropist who was active in the city of Portland, Oregon.

-Biography

-Background
+Early life

 Simon Benson was born Simen Bergersen Klæve in the valley of Gausdal in Oppland county, Norway.
 He was one of seven children in the Berger Iversen family.
 His eldest brother Jon immigrated to the United States in 1861, followed by his sister Mathea in 1865.
 In 1867, his parents and the rest of the family also followed – landing first in New York City, and then traveling to Black River Falls, Wisconsin, to join the oldest son and daughter.
 Simon Bergersen was 16 when he arrived in the United States.
 After arriving in the United States, the family had taken out naturalization papers, changed their family surname to "Benson" and proceeded to become United States citizens.

-Early career
+Career

 Benson first went to work as a farm hand and later worked in logging camps and sawmills.
 At the age of 24, he opened a general store in Lynxville, Wisconsin.
 It did well until it was destroyed by fire three years later.
-Then 27, he was completely broke and now had a wife, Esther Searles, and son Amos to care for.
+Then 27, he was completely broke and now had a wife and son to care for.

-Having heard about all the timber there was in the Northwest and with his experience working in the woods and sawmills of Wisconsin, he moved his family to Portland, Oregon in 1880.
-Simon had two more children with Esther, Alice and Caroline, before Esther died in 1891 after a long fight with tuberculosis.
-In 1894 Simon married Pamelia Loomis by whom she had two more children, Gilbert and Chester.
+Having heard about abundance of the timber in the Northwest and with his experience working in the woods and sawmills of Wisconsin, Benson moved his family to Portland, Oregon in 1880.
+Simon had two more children before Esther died in 1891 after a long fight with tuberculosis.
+In 1894 Simon remarried had two more children.